 Page Content Top

-The best care you can give your jewellery is careful wear, regular cleaning, and an annual checkup.
+The best care you can give your antique, estate, vintage and modern jewellery is careful wear, regular cleaning, and an annual checkup.
 Perfume, makeup and hair sprays should be put on before jewellery.
 These products can damage some gemstones.

 Oils, soap and day-to-day dirt can accumulate on gemstones causing them to appear less beautiful.
 Regular cleaning in jewellery cleaning liquid can restore the shine of your jewellery.
 An ultrasonic cleaning machine should be used with care.
 Gems such as pearl, opal, coral, turquoise, emerald, peridot, tanzanite and ruminate should never be put into such a unit; your jeweller can advise you about the safest methods to use.

 As diamonds and other gems can scratch each other, they should be kept separated, protected from each other.
 Storing your jewels individually is wise.
 Cultured pearls especially are easily scratched.
 They should be cleaned with a soft cloth after each wearing, and should never be worn with gold chains or other items of jewellery that might come into contact with them